-- I’ve written articles for employee newsletters on topics as far-ranging as the development of a new product or the proceedings of a high-level meeting.
+- I’ve written articles for employee newsletters on topics as far-ranging as the development of a new product or the proceedings at a high-level meeting.

-- I’ve ghosted letters, memos and presentations from senior leaders.
+- I’ve ghosted executive articles, letters, memos, blogs and presentations.

-- I’ve written brochures, newsletters and web content for small businesses and non-profits.
+- I’ve written brochures, newsletters, annual reports and web content for small businesses and non-profits.